knbknb/find-emoji-dik/README.md

   (Chapter 42: "The Whiteness of The Whale.", Paragraph 31, Sentence 4)
 ```

+Note that it is a bit shorter than the shell output.
 Check your account if this was really published to your timeline.

 ## Requirements